-- (5) The LTIP program commenced in 2020 and has a three-year Performance Period; therefore, no LTIP performance will be determined, and no payments will occur until after completion of the first Performance Period in 2022. - (6) Amounts include TSU's contribution under the Employee Savings Plan (and prior to closing the Arrangement, the Employee Share Purchase Savings Plan) and the value of group benefits and other perquisites.
-For information regarding amounts received by NEOs in connection with the vesting of RSUs, PSUs and Options pursuant to the Arrangement see "Executive Compensation Incentive Plan Awards Value Vested or Earned During 2021". - (7) Ms. Cantwell's employment commenced November 2, 2020.
+- (20) Amounts in the table reflect the STIP compensation earned for services performed during the financial year, even if payable at a future date.
+STIP Targets for the NEOs were increased for 2022 and 2023 related to the Alaska Utilities Acquisition.
+Refer to the discussion of the STIP under the heading "2022 Compensation Overview Elements of Compensation Program Short-Term Incentives". - (21) Amounts in the table reflect the LTIP compensation earned for services performed during the three-year Performance Period completed during the financial year, even if payable at a future date.
+The LTIP program commenced in 2020; therefore, the first payments under the LTIP were for the 2020 Performance Period ending on December 31,2022. - (22) Amounts include TSU's contribution under the Employee Savings Plan and the value of group benefits and other perquisites. - (23) Ms. Shoji-Lee was also President of PNG at December 31, 2022. - (24) Ms. Cantwell's employment commenced November 2, 2020.
 Prior to that, Ms. Cantwell worked as a consultant for the Company and earned consulting fees of \$176,400 from June 17 to October 30, 2020.
-These amounts are included in "All Other Compensation". - (8) Mr. Feltham's employment commenced December 7, 2020.
-Mr. Feltham was paid a transition allowance of \$200,000 upon commencement of his employment, which is included in "All Other Compensation".
+These amounts are included in "All Other Compensation". - (25) Ms. Rawcliffe's employment commenced on September 7, 2021.
+Ms. Rawcliffe was paid a transition allowance of \$150,000 upon commencement of her employment, which is included in "All Other Compensation".